"Research Is to See What Everybody Else Has Seen, and to Think What Nobody Else Has Thought."

 Using supreme features of surface plasmon polaritons different metal-dielectric-metal (MDM) waveguides based plasmonic device has been designed over the years which confine the light in nano-scale region.
 However, MDM waveguides suffer from smalle propagating length due to longer interference of the EM field in metalic layer.

 On the other hand, in dielectric waveguide nanoscale confinement is not possible.
 However, dielectric waveguide offers propagating length much higher than plasmonic waveguides.
 In view of this situation, efficient coupling method has been extensively studied by the researchers between dielectric waveguide and plasmonic waveguide in the same chip where first one will be used as a medium of transportation of the signal and the latter one will be used to address the subwavelength scale issue.

 FDTD is a time domain numerical approach to solve partial differential form of maxwell’s equations.
 It is useful to model nano-scale optical devices for wide range of frequencies.
 Following approaches have been incorporated in the research lab to prepare the basic FDTD engine capitalizing the Matlab Software.

 - Inject pumping profile in metal-dielectric interface.

-Currently, focus has been given to calculate the transmittance of the nanoscale devices using the designed FDTD engine and compare the result with the CST Microwave studio and COMSOL Multiphysics softwares.
+Focus of this research was to calculate the transmittance of the nanoscale devices using the designed FDTD engine and compare the result with the CST Microwave studio and COMSOL Multiphysics softwares.